■ Duties and responsibilities:

 The essential points

 • There is no legal requirement that death be pronounced by a physician.
 The medical certificate of death, however, must generally be completed by the physician in attendance during the patient’s last illness or any physician who has sufficient knowledge of the last illness.
-In some jurisdictions, nurse practitioners who attended the patient during the last illness can complete a death certificate.
+In all jurisdictions except Nunavut, nurse practitioners who attended the patient during the last illness can complete a death certificate.
 In Québec, any category of nurse is authorized to complete death certificates, but only if the death results from the deterioration or complication of a diagnosed illness.
 Otherwise, a physician or nurse practitioner must complete the death certificate in Québec.

 • When a death occurs in unusual circumstances or in circumstances that are specified in legislation as reportable, physicians must report it to the coroner or medical examiner.
 Physicians should be aware of what constitutes a reportable death in their province or territory.
 The coroner or medical examiner will then investigate the case and complete the medical certificate of death.